 If you use mobility equipment or live with invisible disability or another disability that causes chronic pain, thoroughly traversing the property helps test how accessible and user friendly it is.
-Take your time to explore every nook and cranny, picturing yourself maneuvering it daily.
+Take your time to explore every nook and cranny, picturing yourself manoeuvring it daily.

 It’s also a good idea, if you can, to view the property at different times of day.
 You could try for a quiet time and a peak traffic time, or maybe a weekday compared to a Saturday or Sunday.
-You’ll get to see what the neighbourhood traffic is like and how it is to access at different times.
+You’ll get to see what the neighbourhood traffic is like and how easy it is to access at different times.

 You’ll also get a better idea of who your neighbours are and how they like to share the space.